gapdays/gapdays2025-spring/preparation.md

 - make sure you have a [GitHub account](https://github.com) (they are free)
 - make sure you can log in to [HackMD.io](https://hackmd.io), e.g. via your GitHub account
-- get/check access to the [gap-system slack](https://gap-system.slack.com), in which there is a dedicated GAP Days channel.
+- get/check access to the [gap-system slack](https://gap-system.org/slack), in which there is a dedicated GAP Days channel.
-  If you do not have access to this slack you can [email us](mailto:{{site.email}}) and we will invite you.
-  All registered participants will be sent an invite link.

 - You should have a recent version of GAP installed (ideally 4.14.x or a development version built from the master branch)